-I have mentioned second brains before, but what is it?
+So what is a second brain?
 Ever tried to remember your family and friends birthdays without recording them in a calendar somewhere?
 Chances are that you record stuff like this all in one place.
 Why?
 Because trying to remember all of these dates, would seem, well, kind of ridiculous.
 It just wouldn’t work.
 So you find another system.
 Perhaps online, perhaps using pen and paper.
 But you are able to know when people’s birthdays are.
 Your system tells you.
 Provided that you engage with it.

 And yet, when it comes to organizing our work, we aren’t so well organized.

-It’s a shame because this lack of all of the right information in the right place is where much of our stress in relation to our work comes from.
+It’s a shame to think like Sticky Note Steve because this lack of all of the right information in the right place is where much of our stress in relation to our work comes from.
 So, what we need is a second brain.
 We need one so that our regular brain is able to think, to come up with ideas, and process information.
 We don’t want to use our regular brain to store information.
 It’s not what it was designed for, and it’s not what it’s good at.
 Still not convinced?
-Using a good second brain system, using often, and well, will help you achieve a number of things:
+Using a good second brain system, using it often, and using it well, will help you achieve a number of things:

 - You will remember (or your second brain will remember) what needs to be done at the right time.